 Pelvic girdle pain is the label we use to describe the pain that many pregnant women experience in the pelvic region.
-Low back pain, sciatica, hip pain or leg pain during pregnancy are more often than not manifestations of pelvic girdle pain.
+Low back pain, sciatica, hip pain or leg pain during pregnancy are, more often than not, manifestations of pelvic girdle pain.

 - lower back

-- legs (up to the knee)
+- legs (above the knee)

 If you experience sciatica-type symptoms during pregnancy and the pain doesn’t radiate below the knee, it might be another form of pelvic girdle pain.